How to Ask for a Raise

 Check in with Yourself

-Just because you desire a wage increase doesn’t mean you can prove you deserve one.
+Just because you think you should ask for a raise doesn’t mean you can prove you deserve one.
 Your first consideration should be if you have been recognizably respectful of your and your employer’s roles in the company from the start.

 - Your employer has the interests of the company at stake.
 Is your role in the success of the company evident?